POSITION IDENTIFICATION

 GENERAL FUNCTION

 The Associate Registrar, Records and Registration provides leadership to staff and serves as a resource for information related to student records, student registration, student data, reports, and student-related systems.
-The Associate Registrar, Records and Registration interprets, explains, and enforces academic policies and procedures for the campus community.
-The Associate Registrar, Records and Registration coordinates with Financial Services and the Provost’s Office to assess tuition and fees in accordance with the Board of Governor’s fee resolution by building the processing rules that apply to individual classes, resulting in accounts receivable charges applying to student accounts.
-The Associate Registrar, Records and Registration supervises special enrollment programs, oversees National Student Clearinghouse reporting, manages transcript production for the University and the Missouri Reverse Transfer, oversees registration sequence and end-of-term processing, and assures accuracy of student information.
+The Associate Registrar, Records and Registration oversees all registration processes, special enrollment programs, National Student Clearinghouse reporting; manages transcript and credential production for the University; and assures accuracy of student records.
+This position interprets, explains, and enforces academic policies and procedures for the campus community.
+The Associate Registrar, Records and Registration coordinates with Financial Services and the Provost’s Office to assess tuition and fees in accordance with the Board of Governor’s fee resolution.
+This position directed and provides a high quality of customer service and senior project leadership on special projects.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: Five years of related professional work experience is required.
+Experience working with complex data systems is required.
 Two years of supervisory experience is required.
-Experience working with complex data systems is required.
 Experience working in a registrar’s or closely related office with similar responsibilities is preferred.
 Experience working with the Banner student module is preferred.

 Skills: Effective organizational, management, leadership, computer, communication, and interpersonal skills are required.
-The ability to learn and use query tools are required.
+The ability to learn and use query tools is required.
 The ability to effectively disseminate management information regarding academic regulations and degree requirements to various University constituencies is required.
-Management skills in the selection and supervision of employees are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+The ability to manage details associated with the implementation of complex policies and procedures is required.
+Effective decision-making skills are required.
+The ability to interpret and enforce University, state, and federal regulations and procedures is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES